entelecheia/entelecheia/README.md

 ### Hi there, I'm Young Joon Lee 👋

-🏫 I am an Assistant Professor of Artificial Intelligence Engineering at Cheju Halla University in Jeju, Korea.
-I specialize in integrating Artificial Intelligence, Machine Learning, and Natural Language Processing to transform finance and economics.
+🏫 I am an Assistant Professor of Artificial Intelligence Engineering and Chief Innovation Officer at Cheju Halla University in Jeju, Korea.
+My work spans diverse fields, integrating Artificial Intelligence, Machine Learning, and Natural Language Processing to drive innovation across multiple sectors.

-🔍 My research involves creating sophisticated AI models that enhance decision-making accuracy and efficiency in financial sectors.

-🌱 I’m committed to educating and inspiring the next generation of AI professionals, preparing them to excel at the forefront of AI and finance intersections.

-🤝 I'm eager to collaborate with peers, industry experts, and organizations interested in utilizing AI to revolutionize financial practices and drive innovation.
+🔍 My research focuses on developing cutting-edge AI solutions for real-world challenges.
+Recent projects include:

+- Creating an AI-powered virtual physician to enhance healthcare delivery
+- Pioneering AI technologies for robotic portrait drawing and visual media arts
+- Developing sophisticated NLP models for various industry applications
+- Exploring AI's potential in sustainable practices and ESG analysis

+🌱 I'm passionate about nurturing the next generation of AI professionals.
+I teach a comprehensive range of AI engineering courses, from NLP and MLOps to Robotics and Operating Systems, while mentoring students in innovative research projects.

+🤝 Also, I'm working to integrate AI into various aspects of Jeju's cultural and economic landscape.
+I'm always eager to collaborate on projects that push the boundaries of AI applications.

-💬 Feel free to connect with me to explore how we can shape the future of finance together with cutting-edge AI solutions.
+💬 Feel free to connect with me to explore how we can leverage AI to create impactful solutions across different fields and industries.

 #### 📈 GitHub Statistics